korney3/EL/README.md

 ### Installing

-Data needed for running End2End model training can be downloaded here [здесь](https://drive.google.com/drive/folders/19KtVTKnQuF6ZMZ76NJZr2QT_5xHp5Mt6?usp=sharing).
+Data needed for running End2End model training can be downloaded [here](https://drive.google.com/drive/folders/19KtVTKnQuF6ZMZ76NJZr2QT_5xHp5Mt6?usp=sharing).
 For running of the model go to "Running the End2end model" part.

 For reproducing data obtaining one can follow instruction below.